Sunset Cliffs, San Diego

 Sunset Cliffs is an affluent coastal community in the Point Loma community of San Diego, California.
-It is bordered by the Pacific Ocean on the west, Ocean Beach on the north, Catalina Blvd. and Santa Barbara St. on the east, and Sunset Cliffs Natural Park on the south.
+It is bordered by the Pacific Ocean to the west, Ocean Beach to the north, Catalina Blvd. and Santa Barbara St. to the east, and Sunset Cliffs Natural Park to the south.

 The area is named for the sheer cliffs which border the ocean.
 There are surfing spots below the cliffs.
 The cliffside trails are popular for walking and for watching the sunset, but are undeveloped and can be dangerous.
 Falls from the cliffs have resulted in deaths and injuries.

 The main street of the area is Sunset Cliffs Blvd.
 The neighborhood is almost entirely residential, with curved contour-following streets and custom homes.
 A small commercial strip is found along the northern end of Sunset Cliffs Blvd. running into Ocean Beach.
-The area contains Sunset View Elementary School, part of the San Diego City Schools, as well as a private elementary/middle school called Warren-Walker School.
+The area contains Sunset View Elementary School, part of San Diego Unified School District, as well as a private elementary/middle school called Warren-Walker School.